Mastering Render Targets

 Hello all,

-I’ve spend the past few weeks playing around with Defold and one thing I wanted to learn how to do was draw a specific portion of the screen to a render target so that an effect could be apply to just that part of the screen.
+I’ve spent the past few weeks playing around with Defold and one thing I wanted to learn how to do was draw a specific portion of the screen to a render target so that an effect could be apply to just that part of the screen.

 This was a bit trickier than anticipated so I decided to make a lengthy blog post about it to share what I’ve learned: